- The automatic update function of Windows can slow down your connection because it can use your PC to provide other users with updates.

 However, be forewarned that allocating zero bandwidth to the QoS is expected to interfere with the update process and eventually compromise on the safety front.

-- Close the command prompt and return to the desktop.
+- Close Command Prompt and return to the desktop.

-- Now select all the content and use right click to delete the same.
+- Select all the content and use right-click to delete the temporary files.